dullhunk/whats-the-story-learning-glory/index.md

     + Why is this?
 What is going on?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?

-Any comments or suggestions about this article can be emailed to `duncan.hull` @ `manchester.ac.uk`
+Any queries, comments or suggestions about this article can be emailed to `duncan.hull` @ `manchester.ac.uk`

 ## The Data Behind the Stories